Are you searching for inspiration on how to keep the kids busy? This selection of easy nature crafts for kids is a great place to start!

 My nature craft Pinterest board is full of ideas for kids outdoor crafts, nature play suggestions, nature projects for kids, and crafts with nature as the theme.

 You might also like to check out my posts on 60 fun things to do in the garden with kids and inspiring quotes about nature.
-I’ve also got free printable bucket lists full of ideas for spring, summer and autumn outdoor activities for kids.
+I’ve also got free printable bucket lists full of ideas for spring, summer, autumn and winter outdoor activities for kids.

 And finally, if you like sharing your nature craft pictures on social media, you need my copy & paste nature hashtag lists!

-I hope this list gives you lots of inspiration on nature activities for kids, and helps you keep the kids busy and creative.
+I hope this list of simple nature crafts for kids gives you lots of inspiration on nature activities for kids, and helps you keep the kids busy and creative.
 Happy crafting!